Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Preliminaries

-A signal represents real-valued, discrete-time outputs (i.e., continuous-time outputs sampled at finite time intervals) from any system of interest, such as a sequence of robot states, the temperature of a building, or the speed of a vehicle.
+STL formulas are interpreted over \emph{signals}, a sequence of numbers representing real-valued, discrete-time outputs (i.e., continuous-time outputs sampled at finite time intervals) from any system of interest, such as a sequence of robot states, the temperature of a building, or the speed of a vehicle.
 In this work, we assume that the signal is sampled at uniform time steps $\Delta t$.
-Further, we define a \emph{subsignal}. \begin{definition}[Subsignal] Given a signal $s_{t_0}$, a subsignal $s_{t_i}$ is also a signal where $i \geq 0$, $t_i \geq t_0$, and $s_{t_i} = (x_i, t_i), \,(x_{i+1}, t_{i+1}), \, \ldots , (x_{T}, t_{T})$. \end{definition}